 Following this initial work, it was determined that additional investigation into each proposed metric would be required by those with audit experience.
 This was in order to assess the practicality of requesting specific information during a site audit, or requesting from a certificate holder and verifying during an audit, and/or obtaining through some kind of online research or remote sensing.

 The aim of the follow up work was to:

 - Identify those metrics that can be easily implemented and are auditable in a marine ingredient production facility, or are otherwise reasonably accessible and verifiable.

 - Identify those metrics that may need additional investigation before implementation and outline a potential plan for this.

-- Reduce the list to the minimum practical metrics consistent with facilitating MarinTrust to measure progress to its environmental and social objectives, and with ISEAL compliance, to ensure affordability.
+- Reduce the list to the minimum practical metrics consistent with facilitating MarinTrust to measure progress to its environmental and social objectives to ensure affordability.

 - Refine the definitions of the chosen metrics and ensure they are actually and consistently measurable.